-There's many things to consider before you accept a reduced work schedule.
-A reduced work schedule could be your answer to work/life balance.
-But this may be one of those preconceived nothings we all have about parenthood.
-If we work less we can be more successful at work and at home.
+There are many things to consider before you accept a reduced work schedule.
+A reduced work schedule could be your answer to work/life balance, but this may be one of those preconceived nothings we all have about parenthood.
+If we work less, we can be more successful at work and at home.

 Decide If You Could Afford a Lesser Income

 Unless your job can truly be compressed or pared down so that you can complete your responsibilities in the allotted time, you could be shortchanged by taking a reduced hour schedule.
-So before you agree to your new schedule negotiate what your job responsibilities will be.
+Before you agree to your new schedule, negotiate what your job responsibilities will be.

-You may believe wholeheartedly that you're just as committed to your career on a reduced hour schedule as when you were working full time.
-But the sad truth is that many of your colleagues and managers may assume that you're not interested in advancing as quickly or taking on challenging projects because you've reduced your work load.
+You may believe wholeheartedly that you're just as committed to your career on a reduced hour schedule as you were when you were working full time.
+The sad truth, however, is that many of your colleagues and managers may assume that you're not interested in advancing as quickly or taking on challenging projects because you've reduced your workload.

 Set Boundaries Early On to Avoid Overwhelm

 A final complaint from some moms on reduced hour schedules is that because they have slightly more free time, people will try to use it up.
 Maybe the school asks you to volunteer more often, or neighbors request that you help with package deliveries or home repairs because you're home one day a week.
 Your spouse may even be guilty of cutting into this hard-earned time away from work, by loading you up with more household errands.

 If you commit to a reduced work schedule, cherish and protect the free time you've earned.
 Set daily personal and professional goals so that when someone asks you for a favor, it'll be easier to say no instead of yes.

 Decide What You Need This Free Time For

 Is catching up on housework, piled-up laundry or grocery shopping be worth you changing your hours?
 Perhaps you have no time for self-care or exercise and working a reduced work schedule would give you time to hit the gym.